fact-benchmark/factbenchmark/how.md

 # Hero section
 title: How it works
-description: A page explaining what the Realtime Fact Benchmark is, how it works and a little bit about why.
+description: What the Realtime Factcheck Benchmark is all about.

+# Author box
+author:
+    title: About us
+    title_url: 'about'
+    external_url: false
+    description: Who we are

 # Micro navigation
 micro_nav: true